Demonstrate familiarity with various components of the cytoskeleton, including monomeric units

 As their name implies, microtubules are small hollow tubes.
-Microtubules, along with microfilaments and intermediate filaments, come under the class of organelles known as the cytoskeleton.
-The cytoskeleton is the framework of the cell which forms the structural supporting component.
-Microtubules are the largest element of the cytoskeleton.
-The walls of the microtubule are made of polymerized dimers of α-tubulin and β-tubulin, two globular proteins.
+The walls of the microtubule are made of polymerized dimers of α-tubulin and β-tubulin, two globular proteins (Figure 5).
 With a diameter of about 25 nm, microtubules are the widest components of the cytoskeleton.
 They help the cell resist compression, provide a track along which vesicles move through the cell, and pull replicated chromosomes to opposite ends of a dividing cell.
 Like microfilaments, microtubules can dissolve and reform quickly.

-Microtubules are also the structural elements of flagella, cilia, and centrioles (the latter are the two perpendicular bodies of the centrosome ).
-In animal cells, the centrosome is the microtubule-organizing center.
-In eukaryotic cells, flagella and cilia are quite different structurally from their counterparts in prokaryotes.
+Microtubules are also the structural elements of flagella, cilia, and centrioles (the latter are the two perpendicular bodies of the centrosome).
+In fact, in animal cells, the centrosome is the microtubule-organizing center.
+In eukaryotic cells, flagella and cilia are quite different structurally from their counterparts in prokaryotes, as discussed below.

 Flagella and Cilia

-Flagella (singular = flagellum ) are long, hair-like structures that extend from the plasma membrane and are used to move an entire cell (for example, sperm, Euglena).
+To refresh your memory, flagella (singular = flagellum) are long, hair-like structures that extend from the plasma membrane and are used to move an entire cell (for example, sperm, Euglena).
 When present, the cell has just one flagellum or a few flagella.
 When cilia (singular = cilium) are present, however, many of them extend along the entire surface of the plasma membrane.
-They are short, hair-like structures that are used to move entire cells (such as paramecia) or substances along the outer surface of the cell (for example, the cilia of cells lining the Fallopian tubes that move the ovum toward the uterus, or cilia lining the cells of the respiratory tract that trap particulate matter and move it toward your nostrils).
+They are short, hair-like structures that are used to move entire cells (such as paramecia) or substances along the outer surface of the cell (for example, the cilia of cells lining the Fallopian tubes that move the ovum toward the uterus, or cilia lining the cells of the respiratory tract that trap particulate matter and move it toward your nostrils.)

 Despite their differences in length and number, flagella and cilia share a common structural arrangement of microtubules called a “9 + 2 array.”
-This is an appropriate name because a single flagellum or cilium is made of a ring of nine microtubule doublets surrounding a single microtubule doublet in the center.
+This is an appropriate name because a single flagellum or cilium is made of a ring of nine microtubule doublets, surrounding a single microtubule doublet in the center (Figure 6).